tgarm/docker-pritunl/README.md

 ## Pritunl as a Docker container

+This is derived from johnae/pritunl

-Just build it or pull it from johnae/pritunl.
-Run it something like this:
+Just build it or pull it from tgarm/pritunl.
+Run with:

 ```
-docker run -d --privileged -p 1194:1194/udp -p 1194:1194/tcp -p 9700:9700/tcp johnae/pritunl
+make run
 ```

 If you have a mongodb somewhere you'd like to use for this rather than starting the built-in one you can